 American University of Antigua College of Medicine provides an MD curriculum for aspiring physicians that’s similar to US and Canadian medical schools.
 As you may know, the number of available Canadian medical school seats is extremely limited.
 Thousands of aspiring physicians are left out of the selection process, and as a top Caribbean medical school, AUA was created in part to give students in similar predicaments a viable path to residency and practice.

 AUA’s educational program leading to the Doctor of Medicine (MD) degree is a 4.5-year program.
-It consists of two years of Basic Sciences coursework on the AUA campus in Antigua and 84 weeks of study in the Clinical Sciences at teaching hospitals throughout the United States where students complete their core and elective rotations.
+It consists of two years of Preclinical Sciences coursework on the AUA campus in Antigua and 84 weeks of study in the Clinical Sciences at teaching hospitals throughout the United States where students complete their core and elective rotations.
 Rotations are also available in Canada, India, and the United Kingdom.

 Canadian Dollar Exchange Rate Lock-In

 American University of Antigua College of Medicine (AUA) will set a locked-in rate for Canadian Dollars (CAD) converted to United States Dollars (USD) to protect Canadian students from fluctuations in exchange rates.
-The locked-in rate offered to students will remain in effect throughout their enrollment in Basic Sciences with AUA.
+The locked-in rate offered to students will remain in effect throughout their enrollment in Preclinical Sciences with AUA.
 The exchange rate will be set based on a 3-month average.
 For students joining during a Fall term, the rate will be based on the average exchange rate from the prior March-May.
 For students joining during a Spring term, the rate will be based on the average exchange rate from the prior September-November.
 The set exchange rate will apply only against tuition and related fees billed due at the beginning of each period.
 All miscellaneous, incidental, housing, transportation, and other fees should be paid in USD.
 Students who would like to use their locked-in exchange rate for tuition and related fees must remit full payment by the published due date.
 For questions or further information, please get in touch with the Bursar department.

 Canada Clinical Rotation Sites